Paying user area

 = ÷ =

-The analysis of the financial data reveals several noteworthy trends across the reported and goodwill adjusted figures over the examined periods.
+The analysis of the financial data reveals distinct patterns and trends in the company's reported and goodwill-adjusted asset metrics over the six-year period.

 - Total Assets